 These two layers of fur are extremely effective at repelling water, and keeping the Maine Coon cat from feeling the wet of the rain, or a bath!

 This dense wool-like hair is likely to be another reason why Maine Coons enjoy playing with water so much.

 It is important to make sure that you groom your Maine Coon thoroughly, at least two times a week.
 This process is important because the dense fur can easily become matted and tangled, which your cat will find stressful.

-We’ve tried all different kinds of cat brushes on our Maine Coon, but found the best brush to be these ones.
-It’s great value on Amazon and helps to remove loose hair and knots, without upsetting our treasured Maine Coon.
+We’ve tried all different kinds of cat brushes on our Maine Coon, but found these best brushes to be these ones.
+They are all great prices and help to remove loose hair and knots, without upsetting our treasured Maine Coon.

 This large bag of dry food is particularly designed with Maine Coons in mind.
 It might feel like a pricey upfront purchase, but literally lasts for months, and is competitively priced on Amazon (link here so you can check).

 Maine Coons are a fabulously loving and kind breed, with their own unique quirks and personality traits.
 Their love of water borders on fanatical, and many have tried to determine where this natural trait derives from.

 The regal Maine Coon cat breed is known to have long, luscious, shaggy fur.
 Consequently, many people ask me, do Maine Coons have a double coat?
 Purebred Maine Coon cats usually have a...